johannesjh/favagtk/README.md

 ### Code quality

-Use pre-commit to lint the code before committing changes:
+Use [pre-commit](https://pre-commit.com/) to lint the code before committing changes.

 ```bash
 # to install pre-commit on your system,